oracle/pgql-lang/pages/pgql-1.4-spec.md

 `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given expression. | numeric `ARRAY_AGG` | constructs an array/list of the values for the given expression. | numeric, string, boolean, date, time [with time zone], or, timestamp [with time zone]
+`LISTAGG` | constructs a concatenation of the values for the given expression; an optional separator can be specified to delimit the values. | string

 ### Aggregation with GROUP BY